-Home composting is one of the most environmentally friendly things you can do to cut down on food scraps and to recycle garden waste.
+Home composting is one of the most environmentally friendly things you can do to cut down on food scraps and recycle garden waste.
 Composting helps divert food waste from polluting landfills and creates nutrient-rich compost you can use in the garden.
 This comprehensive home composting guide helps you get started by teaching you what you can and can’t compost, how to compost, and even how to get started with a community compost scheme if home composting might not be the best option for you.

 Why is composting important?

-Put simply, composting helps you cut down on household waste in a positive way.
+Composting helps you cut down on household waste in a positive way.
 Composting is nature’s recycling!

 Composting prevents compostable food scraps and garden waste from going into landfills.
-When any type of organic matter breaks down in landfills it produces methane - a greenhouse gas 21 times more powerful than carbon dioxide - contributing to climate change.
+When any type of organic matter breaks down in landfills, it produces methane - a greenhouse gas 21 times more powerful than carbon dioxide - contributing to climate change.

-Not only does composting help cut down on landfill emissions, but by then recycling your homemade compost back into the earth you’re helping create healthy soil.
+Not only does composting help cut down on landfill emissions, but by then recycling your homemade compost back into the earth, you’re helping create healthy soil.
 This helps cut down on the need for industrial fertilizers and traps carbon which is essential for water and drainage - therefore helping sustain the crops we eat and slow down the erosion of the land we live on.

 We’ve written more about why looking after our soil is important here.